cxl-reskit/cxl-reskit/README.md

 ## Running Apps in CXL Memory

 If your CXL memory is configured as Special Purpose memory, only apps that can map memory via DAX or DAXfs can use the memory.
-This has advantages, because the memory will not be used inadvertantly for apps that don't expect it, but it does require apps that know how to map DAX memory.
-The bencharks (TODO hyperlink) contained in this repository are modified to be able to test both CXL memory via DAX and conventional memory.
+This has advantages, because the memory will not be used inadvertently for apps that don't expect it, but it does require apps that know how to map DAX memory.
+The benchmarks (TODO hyperlink) contained in this repository are modified to be able to test both CXL memory via DAX and conventional memory.
 (TODO in a later version, talk about linkage tricks and other allocators: convert this to a jira ticket and drop this parenthetical...).